chainsona/solana-pda-vanity/README.md

 ```

 ### Optimization
-The search tool is optimized by:
+The search tool is heavily optimized for speed:
--   Using multi-threading (Rayon-style manual thread spawning).
+-   **Zero-Allocation Check**: Performs a math-based suffix check on the hash bytes, avoiding expensive Base58 string allocation.
+-   **Hash-First Strategy**: Defers the expensive Elliptic Curve check (`is_on_curve`) until *after* the suffix matches.
+Since the suffix match is rare, this skips 99.9% of curve checks.
+-   **Multi-threading**: Uses all available CPU cores with manual thread spawning for maximum throughput.
--   Checking only the canonical bump (255) to avoid the expensive `find_program_address` loop.
+-   **Canonical Bump Optimization**: Only checks bump 255 to avoid the `find_program_address` loop.

--   Using `Pubkey::create_program_address` directly.
+**Performance:**
+-   Single-core speed: ~2.8 million seeds/sec (vs ~330k/sec unoptimized).
+-   ~8.5x speedup compared to standard approaches.

 ## Contributing